 It seems that the majority of our current Supreme Court Justices believe that “liberty” couldn’t ever possibly refer to the ability to decide whether or not to put your own body through nine months of pregnancy, subject yourself to invasive and dangerous medical procedures and be potentially responsible for new human life.
 I’m sure this belief is not at all influenced by any alleged histories of sexually harassing and assaulting women (cough, cough, Clarence Thomas and Brett Kavanaugh) or belonging to a church in which women are expected to be subservient to their husbands (Amy Coney Barrett).

 Editor’s Note – some Democrats voted to confirm Trump nominees, as well.

+Of course, we can’t blame everything on the Supreme Court.
+After all, our Republican senators confirmed the Supreme Court nominations of a president who lost the popular vote.
 Our Democratic representatives have had control of Congress for years, and yet our rights to make our own reproductive decisions are still not protected under federal law.

 This type of hypocrisy and apathy from those who have sworn to protect our freedom is disappointing but, unfortunately, not new.
 For years and years, people have justified widespread efforts to persecute abortion access by claiming to be protecting babies.
 Our representatives have proudly labeled themselves pro-freedom and pro-life, but they only act on such claims when doing so benefits their pockets and their prejudiced agendas.